vickmuir/Backup/index.md

    3. Select Server configuration and OS Image type.
 You can also choose multiple add-ons.
    4. Under the **Storage Disks** section, click **Add-ons** and select **{{site.data.keyword.backup_notm}}**.
 Choose the option that matches what you need.
    5. Under **Network Interface**, select the Uplink Port Speed and any add-ons that you want.
-3. On the right, review your order summary.
+3. Next, review your order summary.
 4. After you reviewed the terms and conditions, check the **I have read and agree to the Third-Party Service Agreements** box.
 5. Click **Provision**.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.